NVIDIA/NeMo-Guardrails/docs/user_guides/configuration-guide.md

 # Configuration Guide

-To set up a bot, we need the configuration to include the following:
+ A guardrails configuration includes the following:

-- **General Options** - which LM to use, general instructions (similar to system prompts), and sample conversation
+- **General Options**: which LLM(s) to use, general instructions (similar to system prompts), sample conversation, which rails are active, specific rails configuration options, etc.; these options are typically placed in a `config.yml` file.
-- **Guardrails Definitions** - files in Colang that define the dialog flows and guardrails
+- **Rails**: Colang flows implementing the rails; these are typically placed in a `rails` folder.
+- **Actions**: custom actions implemented in Python; these are typically placed in an `actions.py` module in the root of the config or in an `actions` sub-package.
-- **Knowledge Base Documents**[Optional] - documents that can be used to provide context for bot responses
+- **Knowledge Base Documents**: documents that can be used in a RAG (Retrieval-Augmented Generation) scenario using the built-in Knowledge Base support; these documents are typically placed in a `kb` folder.
-- **Custom Configuration Data** - additional configuration data required by various rails (e.g., fact-checking)
-- **Actions** - custom actions implemented in python
-- **Initialization Code** - custom python code performing additional initialization e.g. registering a new type of LLM
+- **Initialization Code**: custom Python code performing additional initialization, e.g. registering a new type of LLM.

-These files are typically included in a folder (let's call it `config`) which can be referenced either when initializing a `RailsConfig` instance or when starting the CLI Chat or Server.
+These files are typically included in a `config` folder, which is referenced when initializing a `RailsConfig` instance or when starting the CLI Chat or Server.

 ```
 .
 ├── config
+│   ├── rails
-│   ├── rails_1.co
+│   │   ├── file_1.co
-│   ├── rails_2.co
+│   │   ├── file_2.co
-│   ├── ...
+│   │   └── ...
 │   ├── actions.py
 │   ├── config.py
 │   └── config.yml